andreaabellera/TermSetter/docs/architecture_iteration3.md

 Class that handles the importing of a specified database.

 **StudentPersistence**
-Interface for handling student account information (updating information).
+Interface for managing student account information.

 ## Domain Specific Objects